8483/notes/topics/mobile.md

 ## Hybrid

 Like Electron, but for mobile devices.
+UI is built with HTML/CSS.

 -   PhoneGap - Same as Cordova, vanilla JS, paid version.
 -   Cordova - Same as PhoneGap, vanilla JS, open source.
 -   Ionic - Angular UI library on top of Cordova that gives a native look.
+-   Capacitor - Cordova's successor.
+A webView runtime (browser) that unlocks the full native functionality of each platform via cross-platform APIs.

 ## Compiled

 **Only** the UI components are compiled to their native equivalents.
 The rest runs in the language runtime.
+No access to HTML/CSS.

 -   React Native (Javascript) Have to build your own components.
 -   Native Script (Javascript) Less popular